j19sch/j19sch.github.io/posts/2023/20230903-my-eight-month-experiment-of-sharing-weekly-notes-at-work.md

 __Read the room.__ If big things are happening in the organization, take that into account.
 For example, when the February layoffs were announced, I wrote a single sentence for my Weekly Notes: "Sad week, people are being laid off."

-__Keep notes throughout the week.__ This also helps with the work itself[^3], but being able to scan through your notes of the past week, makes it a lot easier to decide what you'd like to write about in your weekly notes.
+__Keep notes throughout the week.__ This also helps with the work itself,[^3] but being able to scan through your notes of the past week, makes it a lot easier to decide what you'd like to write about in your weekly notes.

 __Respond to engagement.__ If someone comments on your weekly notes, respond.
 At least acknowledge and thank them for engaging with your notes.

 __Reflect and adjust.__ Think about what you want to achieve with your weekly notes.
 What's working and what isn't?
 What are some things you'd like to try and do differently?

-__Have courage.__ Sharing weekly notes might feel a little scary or awkward.
+__It takes some courage.__ Sharing weekly notes might feel a little scary or awkward.
 You might feel self-conscious.
 That's ok.
-Have courage and do it anyway.
-As long as it comes from a sincere place, it will be ok.
+Having courage means having those feelings and still doing it.
+As long as your writing comes from a sincere place, it will be ok.
 People can tell.

-Last but not least, I recommend reading Giles Turnbull's [tips on weeknotes](https://gilest.org/weeknotes-tips.html) and his [Agile comms book](https://agilecommshandbook.com/).
+Last but not least, I recommend reading Giles Turnbull's [tips on weeknotes](https://gilest.org/weeknotes-tips.html) and his [The agile comms book](https://agilecommshandbook.com/).
 After all, his book is what inspired me to try out writing weekly notes.

 [^2]: I got this from Johanna Rothman's book ["Free Your Inner Nonfiction Writer: Educate, Influence, and Entertain Your Readers"](https://pragprog.com/titles/d-jrnfwriter/free-your-inner-nonfiction-writer/).